donato-fiore/iOS-Runtime-Headers/README.md

 # iOS-Runtime-Headers
 Headers were generated using [ktool](https://github.com/0cyn/ktool)

-You can search the headers with github search, but i plan on making a site to browse these headers.
+You can search the headers with github search or use [iOS-Runtime-Header-Browser](https://donato-fiore.github.io/iOS-Runtime-Header-Browser/).
-Uploading them here instead of the future github pages repository due to the alleged 1gb github pages file size limit.

-Dumped from iPhone X iOS 15 and iOS 16 ipsws
+Dumped from iPhone X iOS 15, 15.6, 16 and iOS 16.5 ipsws.